MSLNZ/msl-loadlib/README.md

 -->

-[Inter-process communication] is used to access a 32-bit shared library from a module that is running within a 64-bit Python interpreter.
+[Inter-process communication] is used to access a 32-bit library from a module that is running within a 64-bit Python interpreter.
 The procedure uses a client-server protocol where the client is a subclass of ``msl.loadlib.Client64`` and the server is a subclass of ``msl.loadlib.Server32``.
 See the [tutorials](https://msl-loadlib.readthedocs.io/en/stable/interprocess_communication.html) for examples on how to implement [Inter-process communication].

 ## Documentation
 The documentation for `msl-loadlib` can be found [here](https://msl-loadlib.readthedocs.io/en/stable/index.html).